 Strip down your technique to its simplest form whilst playing with a putter that offers the easiest way to line up and sight a golf putt.

 It doesn’t matter whether you are a low, high or medium handicapper, obtaining higher putt accuracy should always be a high priority.

 There are a couple of rules to think about when considering changing your putter.
 1: Mallet putters are good for straight swinging putters and 2: blades are best for players who arc their backswing on an angle.

 So that narrows things down a little bit right?
 Want that again?….

 MALLET PUTTERS = If you putt with little tolerance on your backswing and you hit the ball dead square on the clubface check out our top-rated mallet putter for alignment accuracy.

-BLADE PUTTERS = If your swing is not straight and comes down on the ball at an angle (could be big or small) then a blade putter is most likely to suit your game best.
+BLADE PUTTERS = If your swing is not straight and comes down on the ball at an angle (could be big or small) then a blade putter, like the s7K putter is most likely to suit your game best.